ourbigoak/ourbigoak.github.io/_posts/2016-05-05-green-market-saturday.md

 share: true
 ---

-We're excited to have our first real day at the market this coming Saturday, May 7th.
+We're excited to have our first big day at the market this coming Saturday, May 7th.
 We'll have a wide variety of fresh baked goods, including:

  * Sourdough whole wheat boules
  * Dark Rye loaves